leiwaaping/viGEN_test/README.md

 ```

 ```
+error：Segmentation fault (core dumped) (ERR): bowtie2-align exited with value 139
+it happens when you deal with a group project,did not effect sigle task,you need to update your samtools version to fix this problem.

 ***you can choose method 2-1(align to humman ref first and get unmap.fastq, then re-align to viral reference to get an bam file )  or method 2-2 (align to vrial refernece directory to get the bam file),or both***